dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/single-image-processing.md

 `imageOrFile`: specifies the image or file to be processed.
 The following data types are accepted: `Blob`, `HTMLImageElement`, `HTMLCanvasElement`, `HTMLVideoElement`, `DSImageData`, `string`.

 `templateName`: specifies a "CaptureVisionTemplate" to use.
 If not specified, "Default" is used.
 There are two types of CaptureVisionTemplates: the [preset ones](./preset-templates.md) which come with the SDK and the custom ones that get initialized when the user calls [initSettings](./settings.md#initsettings).
-Please be aware that the [built-in CaptureVisionTemplates](./preset-templates.md) will be overwritten should the user calls [initSettings](./settings.md#initsettings) and pass his own settings.
+Please be aware that the [preset CaptureVisionTemplates](./preset-templates.md) will be overwritten should the user calls [initSettings](./settings.md#initsettings) and pass his own settings.

 **Return value**